Kylie Jenner Busts Out Of Tiny Bikini Top In Super-Sexy New Photo

 Kylie also wore a full face of makeup in the snap, which included darkened eyebrows, thick lashes, and a bronzed glow.
 She added pink blush on her cheeks, a light pink color on her lips, and a shimmering highlighter on her face to complete her glam look.
 In the background of the photo, white double doors can be seen, but Jenner doesn’t reveal where the picture was taken.

-Recently, Kylie and her boyfriend, Travis Scott, along with her mother Kris Jenner and her boyfriend Corey Gamble, and Scott Disick and his girlfriend, model Sofia Richie, are all currently celebrating the makeup mogul’s 22nd birthday with a lavish vacation on a yacht.
+Kylie and her boyfriend, Travis Scott, along with her mother, Kris Jenner, and her boyfriend, Corey Gamble, along with Scott Disick and his girlfriend, model Sofia Richie, are all currently celebrating the makeup mogul’s 22nd birthday with a lavish vacation on a yacht.

 During the vacation, Kylie has been flaunting her flawless figure all over social media in skimpy bikinis and tiny outfits as she and her friends and family enjoy their time in Italy and France.